sudhre23/NetGlove/README.md

 Results of evaluatuon on LFR graphs with average degree equal to 20 and maximum degree equal to 50

 ![alt text](https://github.com/sudhre23/NetGlove/blob/master/NMI.png)

+We can see that NetGlove (green line) outperforms the other prevalent methods at higher mixing parameters for the community detection task.

 Visualization of the communities detected by NetGlove in the karate club graph